EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 EU Customs Charges on Online Orders (Ireland 2026): Complete Consumer Guide

-Consumer Guide · EU Customs Ireland · Updated June 2026
+Consumer Guide · EU Customs Ireland · Updated July 2026

 At a Glance

-From 1 July 2026, a €3 customs duty per distinct item applies to all online orders shipped from outside the EU — including the USA, Great Britain, and UK websites — arriving in Ireland.
-This replaces a previous exemption that allowed parcels valued under €150 to arrive duty-free.
+Since 1 July 2026, a €3 customs duty per distinct product type, as classified by customs, applies to online orders shipped from outside the EU, including the USA, Great Britain and UK websites, arriving in Ireland.
+This replaced the previous exemption that let parcels valued under €150 arrive duty-free.
+Identical items count as one; a mixed basket may attract one or several €3 charges, with 13.5% VAT then added.
 The duty is non-refundable if you return the item.
 Goods ordered from Irish and EU retailers are not affected.

 Question Answer

-When does the rule start?
+When did the rule start?
 1 July 2026

 Who is affected?
 Anyone buying from retailers outside the EU

 Does it affect UK supplement websites?
-Yes — Great Britain is outside the EU
+Yes, Great Britain is outside the EU

 Does it affect Probiotic.ie?
-No — ships from Dublin, within the EU
+No, ships from Dublin, within the EU

 Does it affect German or French retailers?
-No — EU member states are exempt
+No, EU member states are exempt

 Is customs duty refundable on returns?
-No — non-refundable unless goods are faulty
+No, non-refundable unless goods are faulty

 What VAT rate applies to supplements?
-13.5% — calculated on goods value plus duty
+13.5%, calculated on goods value plus duty

 €3